ora0600/confluent-new-cdc-connector/README.md

 4 Simple steps to run this demo:
 1. Deploy the Confluent Cloud cluster first with terraform. terraform must be installed on desktop, and you need a Confluent Cloud Account and a Key.
 2. Deploy the 19c database in AWS with terraform.
 You need an aws account, a key, and a ssh key.
 3. Deploy the new Connector with Grafana and Prometheus with Docker on your local desktop.
-You need docker to be installed-
+You need docker to be installed
+4. (optional) Minitor XStream Server
-4. Deploy the 23ai database in AWS with terraform.
+5. Deploy the 23ai database in AWS with terraform.
 You need an aws account, a key, and a ssh key.

-Fill-out the accounts property file before you start;
+Fill-out the .accounts property file before you start;

 ```bash
 # Confluent Cloud